 A dog’s stomach can hold about 2 quarts of contents (4 pints, or 8 cups).
 It secretes hydrochloric acid for digesting and breaking down the food into liquid ‘chyme.’

 Once broken down into its constituent parts, the small intestine is where the nutrients get absorbed into the blood stream.
 Digestion and absorption of nutrients (fat and protein) is extremely efficient.
 Less than 4% of fat, and just trace amounts of protein make it beyond the small intestine into the large intestine.

 Carnivores have NO enzymes for digesting cellulose, a complex carbohydrate and the main building block in plant cell walls.
-Obligate carnivores such as dogs cannot digest cellulose.
+Obligate carnivores such as cats and dogs cannot digest cellulose.

 The cecum in a carnivore digestive system is a tiny useless appendage.

 In dogs, the cecum is equivalent to the human appendix.
 It is an S-shaped blind pouch that joins the intestines at the junction of the small and the large intestines.
 If it has any function, it is a very minor one.
 Dogs do not have an appendix.

 The large intestine (colon) serves a single purpose - to reabsorb the water out of the waste material.
 Anything left over at the other end of the long tube passes out and turns into manure.